 You can also purchase a variety of different types and sizes of trellis from your local hardware store or garden center or check out garage sales or flea markets for unwanted items you can use or adapt.

 Apart from space-saving, there are other advantages to trellising your vegetables.
 As it keeps plants off the ground there is less risk of disease or rotting as your produce is not in contact with the soil.
 Harvesting is also much easier as most of your crops will be within easy reach.
 Trellising can also improve yields which is definitely an advantage when it comes to urban gardening.

 Here’s a list of vegetables that are easy to grow up a trellis:

-Squash and Pumpkins – Try to select miniature varieties as the growing fruit will not be too heavy for the vine to support.
+Try to select miniature varieties as the growing fruit will not be too heavy for the vine to support.
 These are trained up the trellis just the same as cucumbers.
-If however, you find that the fruit on the pumpkins is getting a little to heavy for the vine you can help support them by making a little ‘hammock’ for each using some lightweight fabric like an old t-shirt or old stockings for example.
-Just cradle the fruit in the fabric and attach fabric to the trellis itself.
+If however, you find that the fruit on the pumpkins is getting a little too heavy for the vine you can help support them by making a little ‘hammock’ for each using some lightweight fabric like an old t-shirt or old stockings for example.
+Just cradle the fruit in the fabric and attach the fabric to the trellis itself.